EUFAR/egads-gui/doc/source/tutorial.rst

    :scale: 45 %
    :align: center

-* If the file is loaded as it should, the interface specific to NASA Ames/NetCDF files should be displayed without any warning.
+* In any way, if the file is loaded as it should, the interface specific to NASA Ames/NetCDF files should be displayed without any warning.

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_005.png
    :width: 936px
    :height: 647px
    :scale: 45 %
    :align: center

-* Another way to open a file is to use the menu ``File`` and then click on ``Open...``.

 *******************